Before Dry Eye Treatment: What is Dry Eye?

 How is Dry Eye Treated?

 Treatment options for dry eye discomfort will vary depending on how severe your case is.
-Some doctors may suggest over-the-counter eye drops that lubricate the eyes or give you a prescription for medications that will help combat inflammation and encourage the body to more natural tear production.
+Some doctors may suggest over-the-counter eye drops (artificial tears) that lubricate the eyes or give you a prescription for medications that will help combat inflammation.
 But some of the most effective treatments involve the eyelids and Meibomian Glands including:

 Lipiflow treatment